 This is particularly necessary when the total size of the data to be acquired is larger than the installed memory on the digitizer.
 For such procedures the buffer on the digitizer side is initially page-aligned, and the transfer buffer defined on the PC memory should be programmed to be page-aligned as well.

 The choice of notify size is restricted to multiples of the operating system's page size.
-Since the acquisition and transfer can only be stopped after the notify size of the data is transferred, there can be unnecessary oversampling if the size of the desired number of samples is not divisible by the notify size.
+Since the acquisition and transfer can only be stopped after the notify size of the data is transferred, there can be unnecessary additional sampling (oversampling) if the size of the desired number of samples is not divisible by the notify size.
 In practice, the additional time due to oversampling is negligible, since the total amount of data is usually significantly larger than the minimum notify size, while the maximum size of data in addition to what is required is less than the notify size.
-As an example, the total number of samples to be acquired is 225M for 10 seconds of DAQ, with a sampling rate of 22.5 MSamples/s, while a typical minimum notify size is 4096 bytes, corresponding to 2048 samples.
+As an example, the total number of samples to be acquired is 225M for 10 seconds of sampling, with a sampling rate of 22.5 MSamples/s, while a typical minimum notify size is 4096 bytes, corresponding to 2048 samples.
 This results in at most 1664 additional samples, corresponding to 74 $\mu$s of time.